NEOCompToronto/NEOCompetition/PROV.md

 ### 2.1 Brief

-Any service, no matter the consumer and provider parties comes from human community or computer network, can be incontestably processed only when four __predefined__ phases achieved accurate consensus: Provision, Representation, Orientation, Verification.
+Any service, no matter the consumer and provider parties come from human community or computer network, can be incontestably processed only when four __predefined__ phases achieved accurate consensus: Provision, Representation, Orientation and Verification.

-**Provision**: Providers announce the their capacities of handling the services with the rate they can offer, after rational estimation.
+**Provision**: Provider announces its capacities of handling particular services with the fee rates respectively.

-**Representation**: Consumer abstracts and refines the requirement from its raw demond, comes up with the standard representation of the task.
+**Representation**: Consumer abstracts and refines the requirement from its raw demond, coming up with the standard representation of the task.
 A good representation should:

 1. avoid any functional or qualitative dispution caused by indistinction or obscuration.
 2. expose enough and just enough information to support the provider's service, in order to maximize privacy protection and minimize the cost of processing.

-**Orientation**: Consumer compares the providers' offers, picks up the ones with his best interest and assigns the service to them.
+**Orientation**: Consumer compares the providers' offers, picks up the ones (can be shard) with his best interest and assigns the service to them.

-After  orientation, the providers can untilize any resource and tactic to accomplish the mission.
+After orientation, the providers can untilize any resource and tactic to accomplish the task.
 In the service's point of view, there's no interaction, no regulation, no even suggestion.
-In this way, providers are couraged to maintain competitiveness and innovate to increase the profit space.
+In this manner, providers are couraged to maintain competitiveness and innovate to increase profit.

-**Verification**: After the providers believe the mission is accomplished, an predefined verification should be performed.
+**Verification**: After the providers believe the task is accomplished, an predefined verification should be performed.
 Similar as Representation, verification should avoid any functional or qualitative dispution caused by indistinction or obscuration.
-The evalution also decides how to dispense the commission.
+The evaluation also decides how to dispense the commission.

-In a mature market model, the phases of P*rovision, Representation* and *Evaluation* are standardized between participated parties, leaving *Orientation* to consumer.
-In the following chapters, you'll see that in a distributed ledger network, it's better to get *Orientation* process standardized as well, in order to the on chain traffic and protect the providers from Attacks.
+Need to mention, in a mature market model, the phases of P*rovision, Representation* and *Evaluation* are standardized between participated parties, leaving *Orientation* a dynamic process to consumer.
+In the following chapters, you'll see that in many user cases in a distributed ledger network, it's better to get *Orientation* process standardized and as well, in order to simplify the whole process, reduce on chain traffic and protect the providers from attacks.

 A distributed consensus network is **PROV compatiable**, if

 1. every node  $k$ in this network has an asynmmetric key pair ($PU_k, PV_k$), where $PU_k$ is the public key (address) and $PV_k$ is the private key used for signiture.
-2. There's a universial currency to measure the value of service.
+2. There's an universial currency to measure the value of service.
 There's a way to calculate the balance of each account.
 Denote the balance as $b_k$ for node $k$.
 3. there are $n$ types registered services {$S_n$}, $n \ge 1$.
 For any $i \in [1, n]$, define $S_i \equiv$  {$P_{S_i},R_{S_i}, O_{S_i}, V_{S_i} , PU_{a_i}, \vec{\psi_{S_i}}$}, where $P_{S_i},R_{S_i}, O_{S_i}$ and $V_{S_i} $ are the Provision, Representation, Orientation and Evaluation functions developed to support service $S_i$. $PU_{a_i}$ is $S_i$'s auther's address. $\vec{\psi_{S_i}}$ is $S_i$ specific parameters.
 We call $S_i$ a **PROV Service**.
 4. Suggest supports *Sustainable Symmetric Key* introduced in *Chapter III*, but not mandatory.